 Michael Cappiello, LCSW-R

 Michael received his MSW from Hunter College School of Social Work in 2000, practiced as a psychiatric social worker in Westchester County at two university medical centers, is now a school social worker for the NYC Department of Education, and has a private practice.
 A member of NASW since 1998, Michael led the State’s Advocacy and Government Relations Committee and then was the Westchester Division Director.
-Michael holds a BA in Psychology from Hobart College and an AAS in Social Sciences from SUNY Cobleskill.
+Michael holds a BA in Psychology from Hobart and William Smith Colleges and an AAS in Social Sciences from SUNY Cobleskill.
 He is also an active lay person in the Episcopal Church.

 Nikita Banks, LCSW